malleshsr-73/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 npm start
 ```

-By default, the application runs in localhost port 3000 with the address <http://localhost:3000>
+By default, the application runs on localhost port 3000 with the address <http://localhost:3000>

 Your default browser should launch automatically.
 Open the browser console **immediately**.
-Also open a text editor so that you can view the code as well as the web-page at the same time on the screen:
+Also open a text editor so that you can view the code as well as the webpage at the same time on the screen:

 ![](../../images/1/1e.png)